 How to Get to Pai, Thailand

 If driving a moped is not your thing then there are tour companies you can book that will take you up there for the day.
-Ask your hotel reception or a vendor on the street or pre book a ticket here.
+Ask your hotel reception, vendor on the street or pre book a ticket here.

 Where to Stay in Pai

 The location at the Soi One Boutique Bedrooms was perfect, directly in town, steps away from the night market/ walking street but tucked away that it was quiet to sleep.
 The rooms were big, comfortable, and clean.